 #7: Youde Zephyrus

 Youde makes a cloud-chasing RTA named appropriately for the Greek god of wind.
-Version 2, tweaked and improved, holds up to 6 ml of e juice which is a huge amount of liquid.
+Version 2, tweaked and improved, holds up to 6 ml of e juice, a huge amount of liquid.
 Even though you can fill and forget it, vapers are encouraged to fill from the top and do away with that inconvenient bottom-fill method.
 Materials like organic Japanese cotton coils, caps made from 304 Stainless Steel, and a glass tank contribute to the clean taste of your vapor.
 The option to build coils enables flexible vaping and encourages first-time DIY coil wrapping on a large RBA deck.
-A 6-ml tank spread over the usual 22 mm width will appear top heavy, but that doesn’t seem to deter vapers from buying the Zephyrus.
+A 6-ml tank spread over the usual 22 mm width will appear top-heavy, but that doesn’t seem to deter vapers from buying the Zephyrus.

 #6: SMOK VCT Pro

 SMOK’s VCT is aptly named for its Vapor Chasing functionality when attached to a seriously powerful mod like the XPro M65.
-Airflow control is one of customers’ favorite features of the VCT Pro which comes with 0.2-ohm and 0.6-ohm coils, their rectangular holes designed for better coil saturation.
+Airflow control is one of the customers’ favorite features of the VCT Pro, which comes with 0.2-ohm and 0.6-ohm coils, their rectangular holes designed for better coil saturation.
 Only organic cotton is applied to atomizer heads for this 5-ml tank, measuring 22 mm across.